Unit Group 4152

 Openings will arise primarily from employment increase, but also from the need to replace social workers who will be retiring.
 Turnover appears quite low, although, with the appropriate training, experience in this occupation can lead to promotions to management positions and can open the way to positions in many occupations: family mediator (see 4153), college instructor (see 4131), university professor (see 4121), employment counsellor (see 4213), etc. Turnover is actually quite frequent within the occupation: many social workers start their careers in community organizations, and move on after a few years to better paid positions in the public and parapublic sectors.

 These openings will go primarily to graduates of university programs in social services and social work, but also to community and social service workers (see 4212) who meet the requirements of the occupation (see the Training section).
-Depending on the year, between 15% and 25% of those university graduates have to start their careers in community and social service worker positions, according to data from the Quebec Department of Education, Recreation and Sport's Relance survey.
+Depending on the year, between 10% and 25% of those university graduates have to start their careers in community and social service worker positions, according to data from the provincial government Relance survey.
 Few positions will be filled by unemployed experienced social workers, since the unemployment rate in this occupation is very low.
 Some positions are expected to be filled by immigrants who meet the entrance requirements for the occupation.
-Although the percentage of immigrants in this occupation in 2006 was slightly lower than in all occupations (9% compared with 12%), positions are accessible to newcomers.
+Although the percentage of immigrants in this occupation in 2006 was slightly lower than in all occupations (9% compared with 14%, according to National Household Survey data), positions are accessible to newcomers.

-According to census data, in 2006 close to 85% of social workers worked in the health care and social assistance sector, primarily in local community service centres (CLSC), youth centres, hospitals, long-term residential care facilities (CHSLD), community organizations in the social services sector and Youth Protection Branch (Direction de la protection de la jeunesse, or DPJ).
-A number also worked in the public administration and school boards.
+According to National Household Survey data, in 2011 approximately 84% of social workers worked in the health care and social assistance sector, primarily in local community service centres (CLSC), youth centres, hospitals, long-term residential care facilities (CHSLD), community organizations in the social services sector and Youth Protection Branch (Direction de la protection de la jeunesse, or DPJ).
+A number also worked in the public administration (7 %).

 Employment trends in this occupation depend primarily on demand for social services, government spending and occupational competition in the social services field.